alexa/alexa-skills-kit-sdk-for-python/docs/en/DEVELOPING_YOUR_FIRST_SKILL.rst

 The following code implements the same functionality as above but uses function decorators.
-You can think of the decorators as a replacement for the ``can_handle`` method implemented in each request handler above.
+You can think of the decorators as a replacement for the ``can_handle`` method implemented in each handler class above.

-To try the skill using this code, make sure that your ``hello_world.py`` file contains only the following before adding the handler functions:
+Start by creating a skill builder object.
+The skill builder object helps in adding components responsible for handling input requests and generating custom responses for your skill.

+Type or paste the following code into your ``hello_world.py`` file.

 .. code-block:: python

         from ask_sdk_core.skill_builder import SkillBuilder

         sb = SkillBuilder()

 LaunchRequest handler
 ~~~~~~~~~~~~~~~~~~~~~